The H.E.A.L. Act

 Jazmin J. Robinson

 Welcome!
-I’m Jazmin J. Robinson (she/her), 38 years old, and I’m running for U.S. House of Representatives in Illinois’ 7th District.
+I’m Jazmin J. Robinson (she/her), 39 years old, I'm a Democrat, Mexican-American, and I’m running for U.S. House of Representatives in Illinois’ 7th District.

 I grew up in both Chicago and Plainfield, Illinois, and earned my B.A. in English from DePaul University.